ETHZ-INS/stressTRAPreanalysis/README.md

 ## Rpl9-ps6     -12.073767 -2.0080711 11.01066 9.058948e-04 0.99984358
 ```

 No genes have a altered acute stress response in ELS vs normal animals.
-This is stark contrast with the authors' own conclusions, as the original study reported hundereds of genes being as being altered in their FST response following ELS.
+This is stark contrast with the authors' conclusions, reporting that hundereds of genes show altered expression in response to FST in ELS vs non-ELS groups.

 A similar analysis using [DESeq2 instead of edgeR](DESeq2.Rmd) reaches similar conclusions.